-All policies, procedures, the pandemic plan, and the infection control programme are in place.
+A comprehensive organisational infection control programme is implemented.
 Education is routinely provided in relation to infection control.

 Surveillance data is undertaken.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
 A monthly surveillance infection control report is completed and forwarded to head office for analysis and benchmarking.
-Benchmarking occurs.
-There have been four outbreaks recorded and reported on since the last audit.
+There have been five outbreaks recorded and reported on since the last audit.